U.S. CBO sees worse economic wreckage from "fiscal cliff"

 WEAK GROWTH UNDER EXTENSION

-Were Congress to extend all current tax policies and simply halt the automatic cuts, as many Republicans have proposed, the CBO said the economy would continue to grow, albeit weakly.
+Were Congress to extend all current tax policies and simply halt the automatic spending cuts, as many Republicans have proposed, the CBO said the economy would continue to grow, albeit weakly.

 GDP growth under this more optimistic scenario would be modest in 2013 at 1.7 percent, with an 8.0 percent unemployment rate compared with 9.1 percent should the U.S. go over the fiscal cliff.

 But it would cause the deficit to remain above $1 trillion for a fifth consecutive year, versus a sharp fall to $641 billion under the fiscal cliff scenario.
 Elmendorf said keeping deficits this high would greatly increase the chances of a U.S. debt crisis that spikes interest rates higher, dramatically raising all borrowing costs.